dribnet/purvs/README.md

   * `rectW` : width of the rect
   * `rectH` : height positon of the rect

-After receving design feedback in class today I have taken on board the feedback I recieved and have made changes to the v, q, y, i, w and 3.
-I was able to change the angle of the arc slightly to make the y and q reference the letters more accurately.
-I also changed the size of the arc in the v to give it more variety over other letters and look more like a v.
-I have changed the background colour to an off white and I think it works a lot better with the green.
+I have made further refinements to my design, including the 3, k and the j.
+I had quite a lot of trouble gettign the j to work in my initial designs but after thinking about how the shapes could be arranged dfferently I was able to make a better looking j.